alexcesaro/statsd/README.md

 ## Features

 - Supports all StatsD metrics: counter, gauge, timing and set
-- Supports Datadog and InfluxDB tags
+- Supports InfluxDB and Datadog tags
-- Fast and GC-friendly: Client's methods do not allocate
+- Fast and GC-friendly: all functions for sending metrics do not allocate
-- Simple API
+- Simple and clean API
 - 100% test coverage
 - Versioned API using gopkg.in